 Clients will receive a statement at the end of each month.
 All payments are due by the last day of the following month.
-For example, a statement for September appointments would be due by October 31.
+For example, a statement for February sessions would be due in full by March 31.

 Payment can be made with a credit or debit card online.
 Visa, MasterCard, American Express, JCB, Discover, and Diners Club cards are accepted.
 Payment will also be accepted in the form of cash, checks, and money orders.
 Cash should not be sent through standard mail.

 Kindly make all checks and money orders payable to: Doug Girard, Psy.D.

 Payments can be made online using a credit or debit card.
 Here is a 60-second video demonstrating the online payment process:

 Please cancel all sessions by phone.
 Any session not cancelled with at least 24 hours advanced notice will be charged.

 In the event of an emergency, do not contact me.
 Instead, call 911 or go to your nearest hospital emergency room.